Option of 100% online or weekday and weekend workshops ran every 4 weeks

 Already Level 2 qualified and want to be a Personal Trainer: The Level 3 Diploma in Personal Training is the next step for you.

-CMS offer the Level 3 Diploma in Gym Instructing and Personal Training via a 100% online learning delivery method as well as 5, 6, 7, or 8 day workshops.
-Of the 8 workshop days, 4 cover the level 2 gym instructing element of the qualification and 4 cover the level 3 personal training element.
+CMS offer the Level 3 Diploma in Gym Instructing and Personal Training via a 100% online learning delivery method as well as a 4-day workshop.
+Of the 4 workshop days, 2 cover the level 2 gym instructing element of the qualification and 2 cover the level 3 personal training element.

 Whichever study method you choose you are supported throughout your programme via exceptional tutor support, learning portal and learning resources.